-73.1 Interference on the Goalkeeper - The overriding rationale of this rule is that a goalkeeper should have the ability to move freely within the goal crease without being hindered by the actions of an attacking player.
-However, an attacking player's position, whether inside or outside the crease, should not, by itself, determine whether a goal should be allowed or disallowed.
-In other words, goals scored while attacking players are standing in the crease may, in appropriate circumstances, be allowed.
+The overriding rationale of this rule is that a goalkeeper should have the ability to move freely within the goal crease without being hindered by the actions of an attacking player.
+If an attacking player enters the goal crease and, by his or her actions, impairs the goalkeeper's ability to defend his or her goal, and a goal is scored, the goal will be disallowed.